 - 2013 – 22 million

-More than 44 million cars have been recalled so far in 2014 in about 544 recalls.
+Almost 64 million cars were recalled in 2014 in about 803 recalls.
 That is almost unbelievable considering the amount of technology used in developing cars as well as the fact that cars are safer than they have ever been.
 However, it is true that mistakes are still taking places and consumers are buying vehicles with basic problems like fuses or major problems with switches, tires, and seats buckling in crashes.
 Regardless of whether or not you believe you are driving a safe car you need to check out the websites stated above every few months just to make sure your vehicle has not ended up on the list.
 If it has, don’t fall into the two thirds of individuals who never respond to the recall.
 Instead, head to the nearest dealership or authorized mechanic who can make the free repairs to your vehicle.

 Why so many people don’t have time for free repairs is beyond me, but knowing your vehicle has a problem that could be potentially fatal for you and your family and that a free repair is available should be enough to motivate you to have the repair taken care of.